th-wilde/veracrypt-w10-patcher/README.md

     1. Mount a OS image into a folder via “dism /mountWim /WimFile: C:\Path\to\install.wim /index:[index-number] /MountDir:C:\path\to\mount”
     2. Inject the VeraCyrpt driver by copying it from the running OS (C:\Windows\System32\Drivers\veracrypt.sys) into the mounted OS image
     3. Update the registry (HKLM\System Hive) of the OS image to load the VeraCrypt driver by temporarily adding the C:\path\to\mount\Windows\System32\config\SYSTEM structure and importing necessary keys.
     4. Inject the VeraCrypt driver into the WinRE image located under \Windows\System32\Recovery\WinRe.wim inside the OS image.
 The process is the same as for the OS images (Steps i,ii,iii,v).
-Dism can mount different images into different Folders at the same time.
+DISM can mount different images into different folders at the same time.
     5. Unmount the OS image via “dism /unmountwim /mountdir: C:\path\to\mount /commit”
 3. Run the setup.exe and follow the instructions on screen.
 The upgrade should now work normally.